NickMcConnell/Beleriand/README.md

 # NarSil 1.3.0

-This is an unfinished rewrite of Sil 1.3.0.
-Use at own risk.
+NarSil is an almost-faithful rewrite of Sil 1.3.0 using modern Angband code.